notaryproject/specifications/signature-envelope-jws.md

 JWS JSON Serialization ([RFC7515](https://datatracker.ietf.org/doc/html/rfc7515)) data is stored as either claims or headers (protected and unprotected).
 Notary v2 supports JWS JSON Serialization as a signature envelope with some additional constraints on the structure of claims and headers.
+It is conceptually similar to [JWT](https://datatracker.ietf.org/doc/html/rfc7519) in that it reuses its claim registry but differs from it in that it uses the JWS JSON Serialization instead of the JWS Compact Serialization to allow including unprotected header parameters.

 A JWS based signature will be persisted with a blob `mediaType` of `"application/jose+json"`